I, Jack Wright: Reception

-Ben Dowell writing in The Times praised the stellar cast but criticised the character development of some of the minor characters.
+Ben Dowell for The Times praised the stellar cast but criticised the character development of some of the minor characters.

 Michael Hogan for The Daily Telegraph praised the production values and the strength of the cast in awarding the show four stars.
 Hogan also praised the show for additional interviews set two years into the future which bookend the episodes, feeling that the device "added momentum, seeded clues and left the plot intriguingly poised".